thendawg/nvezos/README.md

 NOTE: You may see various errors/warnings throughout the script, unless it halts, please ignore these - the ethminer build particularly tends to have several warnings/errors.
 NOTE: This script is quite lengthy and may take up to 30 minutes or so to run, dont abort if something appears to hang for several minutes.

-4) At this point the miner will auto reboot after 60 seconds (or you can manually restart), after the reboot the system will boot and become headless (no display output).
+4) At this point the miner will auto reboot after 60 seconds (or you can manually restart).
 You can now disonnect your monitor from the miner, all configuration will be performed via the WebUI with backup access via SSH for debugging/advanced config.
 The WebUI will be available at https://dhcpipaddress default login credentials are below.
 I highly recommend changing the password on the Network Settings page.

 Default Credentials -